psschwei/install-freezer/README.md

 Follow [standard process](https://cloud.ibm.com/docs/containers?topic=containers-clusters) to create a new cluster.

-Once the cluster is up, you'll need to label each node as follows
+Once the cluster is up, you'll need to add labels to the nodes

 ``` bash
 kubectl label nodes --all knative.dev/container-runtime=containerd